Featured Hospitality Research

 Stronger Memory Encoding

 In practical terms: curated hotel art quietly shapes how guests feel.
 Feelings determine how they remember your property, backed by research in neurobiology.
+The impact is beyond conceptual; it has direct affect on a guest's nervous system, which can be intelligently leveraged in hotel design for mutually beneficial results.

 Curious how your current art strategy measures up?